 Your health care provider may suggest surgery to treat other problems that can happen with nonallergic rhinitis.
 For example, growths in the nose called polyps may need to be removed.
 Surgery also can fix a problem where the thin wall between the passages in the nose is off-center or crooked.
 This is called a deviated septum.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

-Try these tips to help reduce discomfort and relieve the symptoms of nonallergic rhinitis:
+Try these tips to ease the symptoms of nonallergic rhinitis:

-To prevent infection, use water that's distilled, sterile, previously boiled and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller to make up the irrigation solution.
-Also be sure to rinse the irrigation device after each use with similarly distilled, sterile, previously boiled and cooled, or filtered water and leave open to air-dry.
+To prevent illnesses, use water that's distilled, sterile, boiled and cooled, or filtered.
+If you filter tap water, use a filter with a pore size of 1 micron or smaller.
+Rinse the device after each use with the same type of water.
+Leave the device open to air-dry.

 Preparing for your appointment